-- If the person having a severe allergic reaction has an adrenaline autoinjector (eg Epi-Pen) this should be used without delay. - Always call an ambulance dial 999 say (ANA-FIL-AXIS) - to get medical help as soon as possible - Position is important lie the person flat.
-If they feel that their breathing is affected by this position, as in asthma, then help them sit up slightly but do not stand them up.
-Standing or moving (unless in an unsafe place) should be avoided.
+- If the person having a severe allergic reaction has an adrenaline autoinjector (e.g. EpiPen) this should be used without delay. - Always call an ambulance dial 999 say (ANA-FIL-AXIS) - to get medical help as soon as possible - Position is important lying flat with legs raised.
+If breathing is affected by this position, sitting up slightly supported behind the back, if pregnant lie on the left side.
+Standing or moving (unless in an unsafe place) should be avoided (4).